What is Irritable Bowel Syndrome (IBS)?

 - passage of mucus

-In other words, a doctor can be fairly certain of making a diagnosis of IBS if this pattern of symptoms is present, if there are no other major symptoms and if physical examination is normal.
-So, it is very important to see your GP in the first instance to discuss your symptoms and to be examined and to receive an official diagnosis.
+So, a doctor can be fairly certain of making a diagnosis of IBS if this pattern of symptoms is present.
+Equally a diagnosis requires that there are no other major symptoms present and a physical examination is normal.
+However it is very important to see get advice from your GP in the first instance to discuss your symptoms and to be examined and to receive an official diagnosis and guidance.